(This is a technical page on this subject. Click the link to see a non-technical page subsurface methane in New Mexico.)

 Coal bed methane is also produced in the Raton Basin of northeastern New Mexico, which is located west of the town of Raton.
 This methane comes from coal beds in the Vermejo and Raton Formations (Cretaceous to Paleocene).

 Even prior to commercial gas drilling operations, methane gas was encountered in the shallow subsurface in the San Juan Basin.
 The first recorded gas well in the San Juan Basin reached a depth of 200 feet penetrating the Kirtland Shale near Farmington, New Mexico.
 This well began as a search for water, but produced only gas.
-It was constructed prior to completion of the first commercial gas well which was constructed near Aztec, New Mexico in 1921 (124).
+It was constructed prior to completion of the first commercial gas well which was constructed near Aztec, New Mexico in 1921 (U.S. Bureau of Land Management, 1999).
 Settlers noticed gas bubbles along the Animas River prior to 1900.

 Figure 4.
 Histogram of dissolved methane in well and spring water near the Animus River in New Mexico.